captain-woof/PowerWoof/README.md

 ### Introduction

-This repo is a store-house for some Powershell and C++ POCs, concepts and examples that I keep on studying and writing about, to aid pentesters in their work.
+This repo is a store-house for some C#, Powershell and C++ POCs, concepts and examples that I keep on studying and writing about, to aid pentesters in their work.
 I will keep adding new stuff as I keep learning new concepts and improving upon them.

 Feel free to use and adapt them to your scenario.